Setting up HTTP/2 on your web server

 While Chrome Developer Tools does show HTTP/2 status, I have heard that it doesn't truly measure the performance boast given to HTTP/2 properly in the network tab.
 So better to measure the whole time, or perhaps use a tool like webpagetest.org to see any end to end improvement.

-Note that the mod_http2 module is changing quite a bit (thanks to the awesome work of Stefan Eissing on mod_h[ttp]2 and Tatsuhiro Tsujikawa on the underlying nghttp2 library it uses).
+Note that if you want the latest and greatest Apache HTTP/2 support then check out the GitHub home page of the module's author (Stefan Eissing) at mod_h[ttp]2 and nghttp2's owner (Tatsuhiro Tsujikawa) for the underlying nghttp2 library it uses).
 So you may want to install the latest version, even before the next version of Apache comes out.
-For example since Apache 2.4.23 (which includes mod_http2 1.5.11) there have been a few other releases with bug fixes.
+For example since Apache 2.4.46 (which includes mod_http2 1.15.14) there has other releases with bug fixes.
 To install the latest mod_http2 from source follow these instructions:

 Browser support is actually very strong, and the HTTP/2 is an upgrade request of HTTP/1.1 so those browsers that do not support it will continue to use HTTP/1.1 without issue.

 Web server support is a bit behind the browsers.
-Apache added support for HTTP/2 from 2.4.17 and even then they state it's experimental at present.
-Similarly Ngingx has release 1.9.5 with HTTP/2 support, though again in experimental (Scott Helme has a similar blog entry to this one on how to install HTTP/2 on Nginx).
-Despite the experimental tag, these do seem fairly stable from the feedback online.
+Apache added support for HTTP/2 from 2.4.17 though until 2.4.26 this was marked as experimental.
+Similarly Nginx released HTTP/2 support from 1.9.5, though again it was initially marked as experimental (Scott Helme has a similar blog entry to this one on how to install HTTP/2 on Nginx).
+Despite the experimental tag, these were fairly stable from the feedback online, and now they have both dropped this tag, we should see adoption increasing.

 NodeJS had a problem with the upgrade header that some HTTP/2 servers send (including Apache from 2.4.18 onwards), which could cause some problems).
 I noticed this after upgrading to HTTP/2 and UptimeRobot stopped working for example as they use NodeJS (Update 9-April-2016: Fixed now!).
 As Node is fairly popular you may notice other issues like this for those running older versions (prior to version 4).

 The main downside at present is the lack of support in production stable versions on the web server side.
-It is not yet recommended to run this on a production server.
-So far I've been running it on this blog with almost no issues - the one Node issue noted above is the main thing for now and that's a problem with Node rather than Apache - but I'd still advise caution before commercial businesses upgrade their own servers.
+Although Apache and Nginx no longer consider these experimental they are still not in the stable builds that most operating systems supply by default using their package managers (e.g. yum or apt-get), so require extra steps to install.
+So far I've been running it on this blog since it was launched for Apache in 2015 with almost no issues - the one Node issue noted above is the main thing for now and that's a problem with Node rather than Apache.
 Saying that using a third party CDN like Cloudflare may be an option and in fact they may already have upgraded you without your noticing!

 As mentioned above HTTP/2 also requires HTTPS to work in the browsers, and more than that, some browsers also require good HTTPS config to use HTTP/2 - but really why would you not want to ensure you have good HTTPS config if you're proficient enough to get HTTP/2 up and running!.
 Run your site through SSLLabs HTTPS Testing tool before you upgrade to HTTP/2 and see also my tips on securing your HTTPS set-up.